google/agi/getting-started.md

 8. Under "Start and Duration" section, set "Start at" to "Manual", and "Duration" to 2.

-9. In the "Trace Option" section, click on the "Configure" button to pop-up a configuration window where you can select which performance counters you want to be captured.
+9. In the "Trace Option" section, click on the "Configure" button to pop-up a configuration window where you can select which profiling data you want to be captured.

     <img src="../images/system_profiler/capture-config.png" width="500px">